9 UNESCO World Heritage Sites in Barcelona + Tips & FAQs

 Barcelona is a treasure trove of jaw-dropping architecture.

-The Catalan capital boasts more UNESCO World Heritage Sites than entire countries.
+Not surprisingly, the Catalan capital boasts more UNESCO World Heritage Sites than entire countries.

 After years of exploring these incredible landmarks, I’ve gathered everything you need for your perfect visit to the 9 UNESCO World Heritage Sites in Barcelona.